Loading...

 Okay, well done.

-Lovely, lovely ideas, lots of you agreeing and disagreeing, which is really good to have different opinions.
+Lots of you agreeing and disagreeing, which is really good to have different opinions.

 So some of you said, I think being polite is a good idea because Ma says she would be delighted if someone asked her to move in a kind way.

-If someone asked to move politely, she would want to obey, want to do the right thing.
+She would want to obey, want to do the right thing.

-Some of you might have maybe said, I think being polite is not a good idea because Fly has been a sheepdog for many years and she knows that dogs need a boss sheep around.
+Some of you might have maybe said, I think being polite is not a good idea because Fly has been a sheepdog for many years and she knows that dogs need to boss sheep around.

-Maybe she really does know that you have to boss these sheep around.
+So maybe she's tried being polite and it hasn't worked before, or maybe she really does know that you have to boss these sheep around.

 That is the joy of having discussions with others about texts.